The Truth About Traveling Nurse SalariesPosted On September 2, 2014

 But, you might worry about not having benefits since you’re filling a temporary spot, right?
 Well, that’s also a great perk of the traveling healthcare life—recruiting companies (such as Cirrus Medical Staffing) will provide nurses give all the basic medical and dental insurance paid for.
 Typically, they also offer you the opportunity to choose which plan would be best for you.
 You only need to pay for additional benefits you may add.
 That’s better than healthcare options for most folks!

 Housing is no issue for travel nurses either; it almost is easier than booking a hotel room for a weekend trip.
-Agencies will provide and pay for housing on your short-term assignment.
+Agencies will provide and pay for travel nurse housing on your short-term assignment.
 Cirrus Staffing offers free private housing in safe areas close to the hospital you are working in.
 These apartments come fully furnished and with utilities.
 Plus, if you decide to find your own residence, they’ll offer you a handsome compensation to pay for it.
 Additionally, 401k plans are often available as well as travel expense reimbursements.

 Travel Nursing Salary: The Bottom Line